-The student must request the appeal in writing (3210 16th Ave.
-W. Seattle WA 98119) to the Academic Affairs Officer of the Institute within three business days of being informed of the action to be taken.
+(1) The student must request the appeal in writing (3210 16th Ave.
+W. Seattle WA 98119) or email to the Academic Affairs Officer within three business days of being informed of the action to be taken.
 The student must provide a complete explanation of the basis for the appeal and must attach appropriate documentation which provides evidence, justification, or reason for the student's situation.
 This includes documentation to support medical and/or family emergencies.
-The panel will convene within two weeks to hear and consider the appeal.
-The panel or the student may request the appearance of the student to clarify any materials or statements presented by the student.
-The panel is responsible for reviewing all materials presented by the student and available from the Institute and renders a final decision regarding the student's enrollment/academic status.
-The student will be notified of the determination of the appeal within one week of the convening of the appeal panel.